 Plagiarism is considered a serious offense.
 You are not allowed to copy and paste or submit materials created or published by others, as if you created the materials.
+This also includes large portions of text copied from the course material.
 All materials submitted and posted must be your own original work.
+When we encounter instances of this, it takes significant time on our part to investigate this and can significantly delay the grading process.